Free Budapest Walking Tour by JetSettingFools.com

 Castle Hill sights: Matthias Church

-Matthias Church is a must see on your Budapest walking route.
-There has been a church on this site since 1015, when the Church of Mary was built at the request of St. Stephen (St. Istvan), Hungary’s first king.
-That church, however, was rebuilt, updated, renamed and changed several times.
+MAP.
+A must see on your Budapest walking route, the Church of Mary was built at the request of St. Stephen (St. Istvan), Hungary’s first king.

 To the east of Matthias Church is the white Fisherman’s Bastion.